Hybrid vs Innerspring Mattress – Which One Is Best?

 • Easy to find – These days, mattress manufacturers are creating more hybrids than innerspring mattresses, so there are many options to choose from.

 • More variety – Because hybrid mattresses contain different comfort layers, customers can be choosy with how they want their beds to feel.
-Latex foam is great for hot sleepers who want something a bit more supportive, while memory foam works well for folks who need more pressure relief and body contouring.
+The foam in latex mattresses is great for hot sleepers who want something a bit more supportive, while memory foam works well for folks who need more pressure relief and body contouring.

 Drawbacks of a Hybrid Mattress